athackst/deepracer_joy/README.md

 # deepracer_joy

-This package will allow you to control your deepracer via joystick using ROS.
+This package will allow you to control your DeepRacer via joystick using ROS.

 ## Quickstart